Call or Text (250) 891-3027 TheGriffonsDen@Gmail.com

 – Emergency rescue and/or resurrection services if an accurate expedition report is logged prior to departure.

-The Port Authority:
+The Port Authority

 Port Meridian and the Charter are both governed by the Port Authority, which is ruled by the Areopagus Council.
 The Council consisting of 7 members known as Archons, charged with setting, enacting and enforcing the Meridian Charter.
 The Areopagus Council has broad authority to make life or death decisions in Port Meridian.

-Character Rules:
+Character Rules

 The Veil of Zeph’rys is a setting-agnostic campaign, where characters and other game features from any of the official D&D 5.0 or 5.5 campaign settings can be used.
 That means rules from Forgotten Realms, Planescape, Greyhawk, Eberron, Ravenloft and all other campaign settings may coexist on the continent of Zeph’rys.
 Character creation rules follow the Griffons Den Shared Campaign.

-Character Leveling:
+Character Leveling

 In the Veil of Zeph’rys campaign characters will not earn XP, they will instead gain milestone levels when their party hits certain secret benchmarks known only to the DM.
 Combat is not the key to gaining levels, exploration and discovery is.
 If a party chooses to, they could hypothetically play a pacifist party that never fights and yet succeed as well as a more typical murder-hobo party.
 The choice is up to the party members themselves.
 Many different abilities will be required to survive the wilds of Zeph’rys, a diverse skillset is recommend for all parties.

-Port Meridian Quartermaster:
+Port Meridian Quartermaster

 The Quartermaster in Port Meridian has a special contract with Glavius the genie, but charges a markup.
 He sells all items available in the 5.5 Players Handbook at double the cost.
 Uncommon magic items from the 5.5 DMG or other valid sources listed in the Shared Campaign are also available to buy at double Glavious prices.
-Magic items can be sold to the Quartermaster at Glavious prices.
+Magic items can be sold to the Quartermaster at standard Glavious prices.
 No other items are available.

-The Miasma Fog:
+The Miasma Fog

 – The miasma is everywhere beyond the walls of Port Meridian.